mivuzu/RV32I-CPU/README.md

 ## Basic Operation

-At start up the system will be at state `0`, in which a PC can read/write memory over UART to the FPGA.
-CPU execution is also issued via UART, after which the system will be on state `1` and all UART data will be ignored.
+At startup the system will be in state `0`, during this mode PC can read/write memory over UART to the FPGA.
+CPU execution is also issued via UART, after which the system will be in state `1` and all UART data will be ignored.
 Zero instructions (first 7 bits zero) will stop CPU execution and make the system return to state `0`.

 ### Host Command Format